Redocly/redocly-cli/docs/decorators/info-description-override.md

 ## API design principles

 Sometimes developers generate OpenAPI and the descriptions need to be improved after the fact.
-This generally happens when you have no permission to edit the source.
+This generally happens when you don't have permission to edit the source.
-This decorator provides a way to "overlay" a new description over the source so that as the source changes you won't lose your modifications.
+This decorator provides a way to "overlay" a new description over the source, so that as the source changes, the modifications can be reapplied.

 ## Configuration